 One of the often-overlooked aspects of watersport safety is remaining hydrated.
 While you are in the water, it is easy to not feel the effects of dehydration until it becomes dangerous.
 Make sure to drink plenty of fluids throughout the day.

 We hope you have found these watersport safety tips useful.
-If you have been injured in a boat accident, or endured any other personal injury from watersports, contact Joe Knows Law at (972) 562-9700 today!
+If you have been injured in a boat accident, or endured any other personal injury from watersports, contact Joe Knows Law online or call (972) 562-9700 today!